cg-zhou/js-boost/README.en.md

 ## Note

-Browsers have a maximum height limit for DOM elements (typically in the tens of millions of pixels, varying by browser).
-When dealing with extremely large datasets (e.g., millions of items), the calculated total height might exceed this limit.
-This can cause the native scrollbar to behave unexpectedly (e.g., a small drag scrolls through a large amount of content). `js-booster` internally mitigates this rendering issue by scaling the content height, but the scrollbar interaction experience may still be affected for such massive datasets.
+**DOM element height**: Browsers have a maximum height limit for a single DOM element (usually tens of millions of pixels, varying by browser).
+When the data volume reaches millions or more, the calculated total height may exceed this limit, causing the scrollbar movement to become disproportionate to the actual content. `js-booster` handles this by scaling the height, but in extreme cases, the scrolling experience may still be affected.

+**Only fixed itemHeight is supported**: Currently, only fixed itemHeight for all list items is supported.
+Dynamic item heights are not supported.

 ## Installation